Originally published in February 2017, updated May 2020.

 - Check gas connections, if any, pressure and combustion

 - Make sure the unit cycles on and off properly

 Regular tune-ups keep the system working efficiently, which reduces energy use and provides a comfortable indoor environment.

-One Source Heating and Cooling has provided heating, ventilation and air conditioning services in Birmingham, Alabama, since 1996.
+One Source Heating, Cooling & Electrical has provided heating, ventilation and air conditioning services in Birmingham, Alabama, since 1996.
 We provide new installations, repairs and 24-hour emergency service on all makes and models of HVAC equipment.
 We also offer annual maintenance agreements that include two tune-ups a year.